Telecominfraproject/wlan-cloud-ucentralgw/README.md

 in your browner

 #### Configuration
 The configuration for this service is kept in a properties file.
-This file is called `ucentral.properties` and you can see the latest version [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/ucentral.properties).
+This file is called `ucentralgw.properties` and you can see the latest version [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/ucentralgw.properties).
 The file will be loaded from the directory set by the environment variable `UCENTRAL_CONFIG`.
 To use environment variables in the configuration, you must use `$<varname>`.
 Only `path names` support the use of environment variables.
 The sample configuration requires very little changes if you keep the suggested directory structure.
 For the sample configuration to work, you need to define 2